 The other star of this lemon and honey cheesecake is the lemon zest.
 It adds a citrusy fragrance and a sharp edge that goes hand in hand with the sweetness of the honey.
 Lemon zest is quite a bold flavour, so please feel free to add less if it’s not your thing.

 For the base I am using shortbread.
 When it comes to biscuits and cookies, shortbread is my weak spot.
 I love it’s buttery smoothness and sweet flavour, and it turned out to be the perfect base for this cheesecake.
 I am quite a fan of using different biscuits instead of digestives for cheesecake bases, and usually opt for bourbons, like in my bourbon cream cheesecake.
 However I can confidently say I will be using shortbreads a lot more often!
+To ensure I have a lump free base I like to use my nutribullet to crush the biscuits.

 Instead of making one large cheesecake I decided to make mini ones.
-Great for the festive season and sure to be a hit at your next dinner party.
+Great for the festive season and a mini cheesecake is sure to be a hit at your next dinner party.
 If you wish to make a large cheesecake instead please do adjust the measurements accordingly.
 You can make individual ones in little pots or glasses, but I am using cake rings.
 You could even use small Pyrex dishes like the ones in my gluten free apple crumble.

 This is actually my second time using cake rings, and I found that the trick for smooth edges is to let the cheesecakes sit at room temperature for about 10 minutes before pulling them out.
 My cake rings are by VonChef, and they have a diameter of 8cm.
+They are the perfect size for a mini cheesecake.

 To make this a lighter dessert I use low fat Philadelphia cream cheese, but you can full fat if you wish to.